Application Flow Control and Control Structures in C#

 Recursion is the process whereby a method calls itself until an exit condition is met.
 Very useful, but also very easy to shoot yourself in the foot over and over and over again.

-Recursion is also used in mathematics and scientific programming, node programming, artificial intelligence and some database applications.
+Recursion is also used in mathematics, scientific programming, node programming, artificial intelligence, and database applications.

-Recursion is a good way of reusing code and processing multiple levels of data, however, it is very easy for the system to run away.
-You also need to pass data to the method that can get memory intensive.
+Recursion is a good way of reusing code and processing multiple levels of data.
+However, it is very easy for the system to run away.
+You also need to pass data to a method that can be memory intensive.
 It will also have an impact on performance.

 The following code sample illustrates a recursive method for listing a directory structure.